Vunnupyx/xcells/README.md

 The frontend was initialized with create-react-app[4].
 It uses react[5] hooks for forms, menus etc. The render engine is based on pixijs[6] and uses pixi-viewport[7].

-## communication architecture

-TODO

-## render engine architecture

-TODO

 # setup

 ## install

-1. Go to your gitlab profile page, create a "Deploy Token".
-Save the user and the password.

-2. git clone https://gitlab.awesome-it.de/imaps/imaps.git into a local directory, for example `~/src/infinity`

-3. run the backend:
+1. run the backend:
-    * `cd ~/src/infinity/backend`
+    * `cd backend`
     * `nvm use` (If you use nvm, install the correct version of Node.js, defined in .nvmrc)
     * `npm install`
     * `npm run dev`

-4. run the frontend:
+2. run the frontend:
-    * `cd ~/src/infinity/frontend`
+    * `cd frontend`
     * `nvm use` (If you use nvm, install the correct version of Node.js, defined in .nvmrc)
     * `npm install`
     * `npm run start`

-5. add a local user:
+3. add a local user:
-    * `cd ~/src/infinity/backend`
+    * `cd backend`
-    * `npx babel-node src/scripts/createUser.js dev dev@example.com dev subscriber`
+    * `npx babel-node src/scripts/createUser.js dev dev@example.com dev subscriber true`
-    * `npx babel-node src/scripts/createUser.js admin admin@example.com admin subscriber,administrator`
+    * `npx babel-node src/scripts/createUser.js admin admin@example.com admin subscriber,administrator true`

 Both webservers should restart automatically, whenever you change a file.
 In the dev setup, all request should go to the frontend.
 It will automatically